Marisa-Mathew/-Image-Edge-Detection-on-FPGA-Sobel-Filter--Verilog/README.md

 Run Behavioral Simulation → Click Run All

-After simulation, edge_output.txt is generated
+After simulation, edge_output.txt is generated and can viewed using the python script provided.

+You can add any input image as per your choice and generate a memeory file.